 The industry participants are expected to benefit from their diversified customer offerings, increased content consumption and Internet penetration, and technological advancement.

-None of the stocks in the Broadcast Radio and Television industry sport a Zacks Rank #1 (Strong Buy).
+Here we present three stocks that either have a Zacks Rank #1 (Strong Buy) or 2 (Buy).
 You can see the complete list of today’s Zacks #1 Rank stocks here.

-However, Cincinnati, OH-based The E.W.
-Scripps Company (SSP) carries a Zacks Rank #2 (Buy).
-The Zacks Consensus Estimate for this media content provider’s current-year loss stayed at 8 cents over the past 30 days.
+Cincinnati, OH-based The E.W.
+Scripps Company (SSP) carries a Zacks Rank #2.
+The Zacks Consensus Estimate for this media content provider’s 2020 earnings has declined 4.5% to $1.69 per share over the past month.

 Price and Consensus: SSP